apache/nuttx/configs/nutiny-nuc120/README.txt

 (RXD1) is on PB.4, pin 8, and the TX signal (TXD1) is on PB.5, pin 9.
 These pins are available on the NuTiny-SDC-NUC120 JP5.

-  NOTE: The TX vs RX terminology is confusing.
-On my RS-232 driver board, I need to connect the NUC120 TXD0 pin to the driver boards RXD pin.
+  NOTE: The TX vs RX labeling may be confusing.
+On one RS-232 driver board, I had to connect the NUC120 TXD0 pin to the driver boards RXD pin.
 How confusing!

 UART0 is an alternative that can be selected by modifying the default